bbauska/W3Cx-5of5/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h4>Hi!</h4>

-<p>In this short video, I will show you quickly the principle of CSS.</p>
+<p>In this short video, I will show you quickly the principle of CSS.
-<p>I recommend you however to follow the CSS Basics course from W3Cx if you
-want to learn this technology more deeply.</p>
+I recommend you follow the CSS Basics course from W3Cx if you want to learn this technology more deeply.</p>

 <p>HTML is for structure.
 CSS is another language, by W3C, that it&apos;s
 useful for specifying the look and feel of these elements.
 How do they fit together&#133;How many spaces between them&#133;What color to use, and so